SurabhiSood/AnalysisListings/README.md

 *MapLogic.js* contain a function createMarkers() which reads data from the '/map' route and takes in neighbour as an argument.
 If the zipcode matches with the argument its lists all the details of AirBnB and assigns pre-defined color to the Rating.
 The init() function binds the dropdown from the html page, using d3. it then reads data from '/dropdown' route to populate the dropdown on html page. function optionChanged() calls upon the required functions on user input.

+### Heroku

+To deploy this dashboard on Heroku, I simply created a new app in Heroku and connected it to the corresponding GitHub repo.
+Then, I added a Procfile and requirements.txt file to my repo.